tj-noor/SocialMediaRandomizer/README.md

   -e|--entries <filePath>  This is the path where the CSV file with the entries are located.
   -c|--config <filePath>   This is the path where the CSV file with the configuration for entry types & weights are
                            located.
-  -s|--shuffle <count>     This is number of times times the list will be shuffled before an entry is chosen.
+  -s|--shuffle <count>     This is number of times the list will be shuffled before an entry is chosen.
 Default is
                            10.
 ```